If you can’t connect to a Wi-Fi network on your Fire tablet, follow these steps. Help for 4th Generation and newer Fire tablets.

 If you still can’t connect to your network, refer to your Internet service provider for additional help.

-- kindle license expired
+- license expired kindle app

 - what does it mean when the licenses are expired on the kindle fire